akshayjh/platelet/README.md

 ========

 This is the first release of my UI that I am creating.

-I've started it by adapting the template from blog which I have created slowly by hand for over a year by just making small slow changes.
+I've started it by adapting the template from blog at http://salviusrobot.blogspot.com which I have created slowly by hand for over a year by just making small slow changes.
 My goal is to produce a full fledged UI so this is just the beginning.